Bubobubobubobubo/sardine/docs/sardinopedia.md

     # print("Damn, that's fast!")
     a(fast, d=1/32, i=i+1)
 ```
 This is the template for a fast swimming function.
 You can skip the iterator if you don't need it or if you wish to use another iteration tool (such as [amphibian variables](#amphibian-variables)).
 This function is really fast.
 Uncomment the `print` statement to notice how fast it is.
-To learn how to control it efficiently, take a look at the following sections about divisors and the speed factor.
+To learn how to control it efficiently, take a look at the following sections about divisors and the rate factor.

 ### Divisors